e11938258/InDMP/README.md

 ## How to run

-If PostgreSQL and Keycloak setup are running, you must firstly build the InDMP application using the following command in terminal:
+If PostgreSQL and Keycloak are running and are properly configured, you firstly build the InDMP application using the following command in terminal:

 ```console
 > mvn clean package